dariomiceli/musicBox/readMe.md

 ### Future Work

 musicBox needs additional functionality.
 First, each box needs to be shareable.
 Second, tracks need to have embedded Spotify players so music could be listened to inside the app.
 Third, Spotify's API has so much to offer and this app should utilize much more of it - including track details, audio features and audio analysis of tracks.
+Fourth, in addition to tracks, albums and artists could also be added.

 Additional styling and debugging also is required.